President of North Macedonia: History

 After Trajkovski's tragic death in 2004, Crvenkovski was elected as the next president, and it was widely expected that he would remain in de facto control of the government.
-Owing to his clout in the Social Democratic Union, Crvenkovski maintained some level of control over foreign affairs during the premiership of Hari Kostov, but with the election of Vlado Buckovski, the new leader of the Social Democratic Union, as prime minister, Crvenkovski largely refrained from interfering with the government and limited his activities to ceremonial matters.
+Owing to his popularity in the Social Democratic Union of Macedonia, Crvenkovski maintained some level of control over foreign affairs during the premiership of Hari Kostov, but with the election of Vlado Buckovski, the new leader of the Social Democratic Union, as prime minister, Crvenkovski largely refrained from interfering with the government and limited his activities to ceremonial matters.
 While Crvenkovski was opposed to Nikola Gruevski after the latter's election as prime minister, there was little that he could have done, as by that time the presidency had very little authority.

 In 2009, Crvenkovski was replaced as president by Gjorge Ivanov, an ally of Gruevski.
 After Greuvski resigned in 2016, an interim government led by Emil Dimitriev was inaugurated, but President Gjorge Ivanov largely took de facto lead over governance and halted judicial inquiries into Gruevski administration officials implicated in the wiretapping scandal.
 This caused massive protests, including calls for Ivanov's impeachment.

 With the inauguration of Zoran Zaev executive authority returned to the government.
 In 2019, Ivanov was succeeded by Zaev ally Stevo Pendarovski as president.
 In 2020, Zaev briefly resigned as prime minister and was replaced by Oliver Spasovski.
 During Spasovski's interim premiership, President Pendarovski came to the fore as the country's leader, most notably in first declaring and then ending the country's State of Emergency in the fight against COVID-19.
 Pendarovski largely gave up his increased executive authority when Zaev returned as prime minister at the end of the year.
 In 2022, Zaev was replaced as prime minister by Dimitar Kovacevski.
+Gordana Siljanovska-Davkova is the incumbent president and she took office on 12 May 2024.